There are rules that all charities have to follow:

-It has to do positive things, and if there are negative side-effects or consequences, these must be outweighed by the positive work
+It has to do positive things, and if there are negative side-effects or consequences, these must be outweighed by its positive work.

-This doesn’t have to mean all of the public – it could mean everyone in a geographic area, or it could mean everyone with a specific characteristic, such as people with cancer, for example, or everyone who works in teaching.
+This doesn’t have to mean all of the public.
+It could mean everyone in a geographic area, or everyone with a specific characteristic, such as people with cancer, or who work in teaching.